-Because a variety of factors besides racial or ethnic minority status and gender may influence promotion outcomes, we incorporated various individual and position-specific characteristics in our regression models to control for other potential factors.10 These included an employee's (1) time in each rank before promotion; (2) years of prior federal government experience; (3) age when entering USAID; (4) receipt of veterans' preference points; (5) having transferred between the Civil and Foreign Services; (6) having worked overseas in the previous year (for the Foreign Service); (7) having worked in at a location where the hardship differential was 20 percent or more in the previous year (Foreign Service only); (8) proficiency in two or more languages other than English (Foreign Service only); and (9) occupation11 as well as (10) fiscal years.12 We identified these attributes as being relevant to promotion by reviewing
+Because a variety of factors besides racial or ethnic minority status and gender may influence promotion outcomes, we incorporated various individual and position-specific characteristics in our regression models to control for other potential factors.
+These included an employee's (1) time in each rank before promotion; (2) years of prior federal government experience; (3) age when entering USAID; (4) receipt of veterans' preference points; (5) having transferred between the Civil and Foreign Services; (6) having worked overseas in the previous year (for the Foreign Service); (7) having worked in at a location where the hardship differential was 20 percent or more in the previous year (Foreign Service only); (8) proficiency in two or more languages other than English (Foreign Service only); and (9) occupation as well as (10) fiscal years.
+We identified these attributes as being relevant to promotion by reviewing relevant literature and interviewing agency officials.
+Our primary model was a pooled model that included all employees whose records we used to determine summary statistics for USAID's full-time, permanent, career workforce in fiscal years 2002 through 2018.
+Additionally, we conducted a number of sensitivity analyses, such as examining the robustness of our

-10We express our confidence in the precision of our estimates as statistically significant differences.
+We express our confidence in the precision of our estimates as statistically significant differences.
 We consider differences in our estimates to be statistically significant if they were significant at the 95 percent level.

-11For regression models that considered only fiscal years 2011 and later, we were also able to control for employees' use of long-term leave in the previous year (i.e., having taken more than 2 weeks of consecutive leave more than twice in the previous year).
+For regression models that considered only fiscal years 2011 and later, we were also able to control for employees' use of long-term leave in the previous year (i.e., having taken more than 2 weeks of consecutive leave more than twice in the previous year).
 For these results, see appendixes XII and XIV.
 Because of data limitations, we were unable to control for use of long-term leave in the main models that considered fiscal years 2002 through 2017.

-12Our analyses involved a number of models, with an increasing set of control variables added to each model.
+Our analyses involved a number of models, with an increasing set of control variables added to each model.
 For more information about the control variables we used in each model, see appendix XIII.